Vicki Hall: Professional career

-As a European basketball player between 1993 and 1996, Hall started out in Switzerland before she primarily played for Greece.
+As a European basketball player between 1993 and 1996, Hall started out in Switzerland before she primarily played in Greece.
 In 1996, Hall remained in Greece after declining to be drafted by the Colorado Xplosion.
 The following year, Hall left Greece to play for the Xplosion in the American Basketball League.
 In 1998, Hall stayed in the ABL when she was drafted by the Nashville Noise.
 After Hall played with the Noise until the ABL closed in December 1998, she resumed her Greek basketball career in 1999.

-In the Women's National Basketball Association, Hall started her first games with the Cleveland Rockers between May to June 2000.
+In the Women's National Basketball Association, Hall started her first games with the Cleveland Rockers between May and June 2000.
 After experiencing a back injury in July 2001, Hall was released by the Rockers and started playing for the Indiana Fever that month.
 In May 2002, Hall played for the Los Angeles Sparks during their preseason.
 After 3 games with the Sparks, Hall ended her WNBA career with 255 points, 140 rebounds and 61 games during her time with the three teams.

-Outside of the WNBA, Hall played basketball in Israel and Turkey during the early 2000s.
-From 2003 to 2006, Hall played on various Italian teams in the Lega Basket Femminile.
+Outside of the WNBA, Hall played basketball in Israel and Turkey (1999-2000 for Brisaspor and 2001-2002 for Fenerbahçe Istanbul) during the early 2000s.
+From 2003 to 2006, Hall played on multiple Italian teams in the Lega Basket Femminile.
 While in Italy, Hall and her team were part of the final four in 2006.
 Hall went to France for the 2006–07 EuroLeague Women season where she had 77 rebounds and 155 points.
 Hall returned to the Lega Basket Femminile in 2007 and remained with the league until 2008.
 With the LBF, Hall scored 1,958 overall points between four teams.

 Coaching career

 Between 2002 and 2003, Hall coached in Israel as the interim women's basketball head coach for Bank Leumi.
 After ending her playing career in 2009, Hall became an assistant coach for Miami University in Oxford, Ohio.
 She remained at Miami until she continued her assistant coaching career with the University of New Mexico's women's basketball team in 2011.
 After transferring to the University of Toledo in 2012, Hall worked as an associate head coach for their women's basketball team from 2012 to 2017.

 In March 2018, Hall became the head coach of the Indiana State Sycamores women's basketball team.
-In her first two seasons with the NCAA Division I team, Hall had 16 wins and 44 losses.
-After leaving Indiana State in March 2021 following her third season as head coach, Hall had 21 wins and 59 losses.
+At the Missouri Valley Conference women's basketball tournament, Hall's team was in the first round during 2019.
+Indiana State also competed in the tournament's first round during 2021.
+After leaving Indiana State in March 2021, Hall had 21 wins and 59 losses.
 The following month, Hall was hired by the Indiana Fever as an assistant coach.